a11yproject/a11yproject.com/CONTRIBUTING.md

 [Labels](https://github.com/a11yproject/a11yproject.com/labels) allow the project maintainers to quickly sort filter and site [Issues](#reporting-issues) and [Pull Requests](#submitting-pull-requests).
 They will be added and removed as needed.

-### Editing Articles
+### Updating Articles

-When editing articles, leave the original publish date and author as-is.
+When updating articles, leave the original publish date and author as-is.
 Add the following to the front matter:

 ```
 updated_by: editor_name